maginapp/sharing-technology-article/docs/blog/vue/vue3-vnode.md

     type = type.__vccOpts
   }

   // class & style normalization.
+  // 格式化 props/style/class
   if (props) {
     // for reactive or proxy objects, we need to clone it to enable mutation. if (isProxy(props) || InternalObjectKey in props) {